Gorm2303/firecasting/docs/project-plan.md

 Assumption:

 - The core near-term value of the system remains centered on simulation, run analysis, and planning workflows that can reuse the current simulation platform.
-- The many placeholder planning routes are exploratory product direction, not already-approved delivery commitments.
+- The many placeholder planning routes are visual extension points, not already-approved delivery commitments.
 - The backend docs folder, ADRs, and contract docs should remain the detailed source for backend semantics, while this file stays at the cross-repo level.

 ## Unknowns And Open Questions

 Unknown:

-- What is the intended production backup and recovery process for Postgres?
-- What is the intended cache eviction or TTL strategy for backend in-memory caches?
-- Is there an endorsed strategy for scaling beyond a single API instance, or is single-instance execution the deliberate medium-term model?
-- Which simulation engines are considered primary for current product use, and how is engine selection meant to evolve?
-- What is the long-term versioning strategy for scenario/share-link and replay bundle formats?
+- What is the precise operator workflow for preserving and restoring queue state when recovering to a reference point?
+- What should the first curated set of "most used" deterministic simulations be if a warm-start/rerun process is added after restore?
-- Which placeholder frontend surfaces are actual product priorities versus design exploration?
+- Which placeholder frontend surfaces should become standalone tools versus become part of the main simulation/planning flow?
+- When frontend serialization formats change, where should upgrader logic live and how should compatibility be tested?

 ## Evidence Gaps

 Missing inputs needed before making stronger architectural claims:

-- Maintainer guidance on product priority across the placeholder planning pages.
-- Explicit operational runbooks for backup, restore, and failure recovery.
-- Clear documentation of backend cache lifetime and memory-growth expectations.
-- Clear documentation of whether multi-instance API execution is a target, a non-goal, or simply undecided.
+- A concrete queue-persistence and queue-restore design, if failure recovery must preserve queued work across process or VM recovery.
+- A concrete operator runbook for restoring to a reference point and optionally repopulating popular deterministic simulations.
+- Product prioritization for which placeholder surfaces graduate first and whether they should be standalone or flow-integrated.

 ## Maintenance Rules